Transcatheter arterial chemoembolization: Adverse effects

 As with any interventional procedure, there is a small risk of hemorrhage and/or damage to blood vessels.
 Pseudoaneurysm can develop at the site of puncture in the femoral artery.
 During this procedure contrast media is utilized, to which patients may develop an allergic reaction.
 Symptomatic hypothyroidism may result from the high retained iodine load of the contrast.

-Off-target delivery of embolic agents such as reflux into healthy surrounding tissue is a potential side effect that may cause complications such as ulceration of the gut or cholecystitis.
-Specialized techniques and devices may decrease the risk.
+Off-target delivery of embolic agents, such as reflux into adjacent healthy tissue, is a recognized complication that may lead to adverse events including gastrointestinal ulceration or cholecystitis.
+These effects may present with symptoms such as diarrhea, nausea, and abdominal pain, which have been reported as common gastrointestinal adverse events following TACE in meta-analyses.
+The incidence of these events varies according to the chemotherapeutic agent and TACE technique used.
+The use of specialized delivery techniques and devices may reduce the overall risk.

 TACE induces tumor necrosis in more than 50% of patients; the resulting necrosis releases cytokines and other inflammatory mediators into the bloodstream.
 A self-limiting postembolization syndrome of pain, fever, and malaise may occur due to hepatocyte and tumor necrosis.
 Transaminases may elevate 100-fold, and a leukemoid reaction is not uncommon.

 Intrahepatic abscess (treated by percutaneous drainage) and gallbladder ischemia are extremely rare.
 Rising bilirubin is a warning sign of irreversible hepatic necrosis, generally occurring in the setting of cirrhosis.
 In an effort to reduce the likelihood of significant hepatic toxicity, chemoembolization should be restricted to a single lobe or major branch of the hepatic artery at one time.
 The patient may be brought back after 1 month, once toxicities and abnormal chemistries have resolved, to complete the procedure in the opposite lobe.
 Retreatment of new lesions may be necessary, if patients fulfill the original eligibility criteria.